the-events-calendar/the-events-calendar/readme.txt

 = 3.4 =

-* Complete overhaul and update to new fork of datepicker for all views.
-Corrects day 31 empty next month bug and adds many new features for future expansion.
+* Complete overhaul and update to new fork of datepicker for all views!
+Corrects day 31 empty next month bug and adds many new features for future expansion (Thanks to Eric on the forums for the first report on this!)
-* Fixed a bug where past events were listed in the incorrect order.
+* Fixed a bug where past events were listed in the incorrect order (Thanks to Alastair on the forums for reporting this one!)
-* Number of events that can be imported from CSV in a single batch is now customizable to help avoid timeouts in low powered environments.
+* Number of events that can be imported from CSV in a single batch is now customizable to help avoid timeouts in low powered environments(Thanks to baynature on the forums for the original report here!)
-* Compatibility improvements with WP E-Commerce.
+* General compatibility improvements to ensure better integration with WP e-Commerce
-* Fixes bug with display of comments for single event pages.
+* Fixes bug with display of comments for single event pages (Thanks to John on the forums for reporting this bug!)
-* Fixes issue with tribe_create_venue() API function (resulting in unnamed venues).
+* Fixes issue with tribe_create_venue() API function, resulting in unnamed venues (Thanks to Oliver for the original report of this!)
-* Fixes bug leading to list widget linking to deactivated views.
+* Fixes bug leading to list widget linking to deactivated views
-* Added hooks for use in widgets
+* Added hooks for use in widgets (Thanks to Andy Fragen for the request on this one!)
 * Added styles for compatibility with the Twenty Fourteen theme
-* Fixed typo in the rel attribute on "Previous Events" links
+* Fixed typo in the rel attribute on "Previous Events" links (thanks to Nate on the forums for his report!)
-* When the List Widget is set to display events from a particular category, the "View All Events" link will now read "View All Events in Category"
+* When the List Widget is set to display events from a particular category, the "View All Events" link will now read "View All Events in Category" (Thanks to WCKG on our UserVoice page for requesting this tweak!)
-* Fixed an SQL error that could occur when our queries are mixed with multiple post types and a meta query
+* Fixed an SQL error that could occur when our queries are mixed with multiple post types and a meta query (Thanks to karen on the forums for the heads up here!)
 * Classes that identify the current theme are now echoed by the body_class() function
+* Addressed an issue where the admin CSS was referencing non-existent images (thanks to geoz on the dot-org forum for the report here!)
+* Fixed a few broken/outdated links on the Help page
+* Tweaked the update notice prompts that display to appear more consistently in certain environments
 * Updated the admin icon to use a dashicon in 3.8+

 = 3.3.1 =